aluxnimm/outlookcaldavsynchronizer/README.md

 ### Install instructions ###

-Download and extract the `OutlookCalDavSynchronizer.zip` into the same folder and start setup.exe.
+Download and extract the `OutlookCalDavSynchronizer-<Version>.zip` into the same folder and start setup.exe.
 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changlog ###